spryker/spryker-docs/docs/pbc/all/offer-management/202212.0/marketplace/install-and-upgrade/install-glue-api/install-the-marketplace-product-offer-volume-prices-glue-api.md

 ---
-title: "Glue API: Marketplace Product Offer Volume Prices feature integration"
+title: Install the Marketplace Product Offer Volume Prices Glue API
 last_updated: Dec 04, 2020
 description: This document describes how to integrate the Offers Volume Prices Glue API feature into a Spryker project.
 template: feature-integration-guide-template